The French Capital in a Nutshell: 24 Hours in Paris

 Arc de Triomphe

-From here, we took a 7 minute taxi to the Arc de Triomphe to take in the sights of yet another architectural marvel.
-This monument symbolizes French national pride and victory, honoring those who fought and died in the French Revolutionary and Napoleonic Wars.
+From the tower, hail a taxi for the 7 minute ride to the Arc de Triomphe to take in yet another architectural marvel.
+Symbolizing French national pride, the monument honors those who fought in the French Revolutionary and Napoleonic Wars.
+The names of 558 generals and 102 notable military figures are inscribed, with underlines indicating those who died in battle.

 Tuileries Garden

-Continuing down the Avenue des Champs-Élysées for 40 minutes (otherwise known as ‘the world’s most beautiful avenue’), will take you along the Seine to the Tuileries Garden.
+Continuing down the Avenue des Champs-Élysées for 40 minutes—‘the world’s most beautiful avenue’ full of—familiar designer and global brands like the Louis Vuitton flagship, will take you along the Seine to the Tuileries Garden.
 The meticulously manicured lawns, elegant tree-lined avenues, and stunning fountains are classic examples of French formal garden design, originally created for the royal residence of French monarchs.

 Musée du Louvre